pramodh-balaji/PyNavigator/README.md

 # Why PyNavigator?

-* PyNavigator don't needs the specific path for opening a file/folder.
+* PyNavigator don't need the specific path for opening a file/folder.

 #### Developing...